2018 Marshall County High School shooting: Investigation

-Once arrested Parker was Mirandized and interviewed for almost two hours before Parker requested a lawyer.
+Once arrested, Parker was Mirandized and interviewed for almost two hours before Parker requested a lawyer.
 In the interview Parker reportedly told the investigating officers he planned the night before to take his step-father's pistol and the pros and cons of carrying out the act.
 School surveillance video documented the incident, and shows the progression of the incident.

 Police did not immediately offer a motive.
-According to the testimony of Marshall County Sheriff's Captain Matt Hilbrecht, during the interrogation, Parker expressed that "he was an atheist and that his life had no purpose and other people’s lives also had no purpose."
+According to the testimony of Marshall County Sheriff's Captain Matt Hilbrecht, during the interrogation, Parker expressed that "he was an atheist and that his life had no purpose and other people's lives also had no purpose."
 Officers also stated that Parker indicated the shooting was an "experiment" to see how students and society would respond.

 Legal proceedings

 Parker was arraigned in Marshall County Circuit Court on February 16, 2018.
 He has been charged with two counts of murder and fourteen counts of first-degree assault.
 The Kentucky Court of Appeals ordered the release of previously sealed records of Parker by the Marshall County Circuit Court after his 16th birthday as he is being tried as an adult.
-In March 2018, Parker and his attorney were in court to attempt to have the case moved back to Juvenile Court, which was denied and he is to be continued to be tried as an adult.
+In March 2018, Parker and his attorney were in court to attempt to have the case moved back to Juvenile Court, which was denied; he was to be tried as an adult.

-During a pre-trial hearing in August 2018 it was reported that there was evidence from over 100 cell phones that would be potentially used in the trial against Parker.
-At this trial it was stated that if the prosecutors of the case received an expert opinion that Parker was suffering from a mental defect or disease, potential charges of wanton endangerment would be levied against Parker's stepfather.
-In May 2019, the judge ruled that his trial will be moved to Christian County citing heavy publicity and sensational allegations and the trial was scheduled for June 2020.
-Due to his age he is not eligible for either the death penalty or life without parole and according to Kentucky law must be eligible for parole after serving 25 years.
-In April 2020, Parker pled guilty to murder and Parker's mother apologized to Holt's and Cope's families for her son’s actions after.
+During a pre-trial hearing in August 2018, it was reported that there was evidence from over 100 cell phones which would be potentially used in the trial against Parker.
+At trial, it was stated that if the prosecutors of the case received an expert opinion that Parker was suffering from a mental defect or disease, potential charges of wanton endangerment would be levied against Parker's stepfather.
+In May 2019, the judge ruled that his trial would be moved to Christian County, citing heavy publicity and sensational allegations.
+The trial was scheduled for June 2020.
+Due to his age, Parker was not eligible for either the death penalty or life without parole, and according to Kentucky law must be eligible for parole after serving 25 years.
+In April 2020, Parker pled guilty to murder.
+Afterwards, Parker's mother apologized to Holt's and Cope's families for her son's actions.
 On June 12, he was sentenced to two life terms plus 70 years and will be eligible for parole after serving 20 years.
 During his sentencing, Holt's and Cope's families each delivered victim impact statements against Parker.